THE GREAT COMMISSION

 While the twelfth chapter of I Corinthians reveals the variety of gifts and ministries that the Holy Spirit assigns, it is the twelfth chapter of the Book of Romans that shows us how we are to practice them.

-I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
-And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.
+And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.
 (Romans 12:1,2)

 The writer has been “in Pentecost” since 1948.
 We have heard many prophecies go forth over people.
 Most of the glorious destinies prophesied never took place.
 Why is this?

+It is because the recipient of the prophecy never presented his or her body a living sacrifice, never went on to become a diligent disciple of the Lord Jesus.
 The prophecy told what God desired for the individual; what could have been.
 But the believer did not present his or her body a living sacrifice.
 God will not work where His Word is not being honored.

 Every aspect of the Christian redemption is an opportunity.
 If the calling is to be fulfilled there must be the proper response on the part of the individual.